Balaji-itz-me/rag-knowledge-base/README.md

 ### Model Configuration

-The system supports various embedding models and LLMs:
+The system supports various embedding models and LLMs, with Gemini-1.5-Flash as the default free-tier option:

 ```python
 # config.py